msmid/markdown2docbook/README.md

   * **main**
     This is only template, which produces result document.

   * **get-html**
     Same as `md2doc:get-html()` function, but template.

   * **convert**
      Same as `md2doc:convert()` function, but template.

 ### 2. Using stylesheet to convert Markdown file into DocBook file ###

  Because you can't run XSL over non-XML files, you have to run XSLT processor with initial template.
-That template is called `main`

- **main**
-   @param input
-   @param encoding
-   @param root-element
-   @param headline-element
-   @param savepath

-  Main template, which transforms input into result document and save it on path given as parameter.
+That template is called `main` Main template, which transforms input into result document and save it on path given as parameter.
 Root and headline-element works exactly the same as written above.
 Savepath defines location and name of the file to be saved.

   Running from command line

-     java  -jar dir/saxon9he.jar it main input-uri=input.md encoding=utf-8 root-element=book headline-element=chapter
+     java  -jar dir/saxon9he.jar it main input=input.md encoding=utf-8 root-element=book headline-element=chapter
      savepath=output.xml

   XSL editors should allow you to set options and parameters in transformation scenarios.